-Charlotte Eaton – Chair
+Charlotte Eaton – Global Board Chair

 Charlotte Eaton is currently the Chief People Officer at OVO Energy, leading the People team and all aspects of the People agenda.
 Prior to OVO Energy, Charlotte was at Arm, Kraft Heinz and Barclays.
 Charlotte has performed a variety of roles over this time with significant experience in business partnering and people leadership.

 Born and schooled in Nepal, Anil Chitrakar trained as an engineer and energy planner at the University of Rajasthan (India) and the University of Pennsylvania (USA).
 He started his career as an energy engineer for the Academy of Science and Technology when he traveled to remote areas of Nepal to transfer renewable energy technologies.
 Anil is an Ashoka Fellow recognized for his work in enabling school children to be the agents of change in conserving and managing Nepal’s natural, cultural and built heritage.
 Anil continues to innovate and scale solutions that have long term positive impact on society and is currently President of Siddharthinc, a private initiative dedicated to unlocking markets responsibly.
 He has a regular column in the Nepali Times/You Tube.